Muhammad-Abid99/python-for-data-science-in-2025/05_fifth-notebook/README.md

 1. Open the notebook in Jupyter Notebook or JupyterLab.
 2. Run each cell sequentially to see explanations and code outputs.
 3. Modify or experiment with the code to deepen your understanding.

----

-# Sets in Python

-This Jupyter Notebook provides a detailed introduction to **sets**, a fundamental data structure in Python.
-Sets are collections of **unordered, unindexed, and unique** elements, useful in data science, competitive programming, and general-purpose coding.

 ### License